Unification (Star Trek: The Next Generation): Part II

 Spock demands that Picard leave Romulus.
 Picard informs him of the Federation's concern over his "cowboy diplomacy" and tells him that Sarek has died.
 Spock takes the news of his father's death stoically.
 He explains to Picard that during the peace negotiations with the Klingons decades earlier, he felt responsible for putting Captain Kirk and his crew at risk, and so is now working alone on a "personal mission of peace" to re-unify the Vulcan and Romulan people.
 He is working with an underground movement to achieve that aim.
 Pardek has asked Spock to come to Romulus to meet with the new Proconsul of the Romulan Senate, a young idealist who has promised reforms.
 Picard expresses concern that the willingness of the Romulans may be part of a larger ploy.
 Spock agrees but points out that if a larger plot is at work, it is best they play out their roles within it to uncover it.
 On the Klingon ship Spock and Data work together to break a Romulan code, and complement one another.
-Spock remarks that Data has achieved the ideal Vulcan state of pure logic without emotion, and Data remarks that Spock feels emotion, which Data is trying achieve.
+Spock remarks that Data has achieved the ideal Vulcan state of pure logic without emotion, and Data remarks that Spock feels emotion, which Data is trying to achieve.

 Picard, Data, and Spock are soon captured by Commander Sela (Tasha Yar's daughter), who is planning a Romulan conquest of Vulcan.
-The stolen Vulcan ship and two others are carrying a 2,000 men Romulan invasion force, under the guise of escorting a peace envoy.
+The stolen Vulcan ship and two others are carrying a 2,000-strong Romulan invasion force, under the guise of escorting a peace envoy.
 Spock refuses to deceive his people by announcing the false news, even after Sela threatens to kill him, and she locks the three in her office and leaves to order the ships on their way.
 By the time she returns, Data has hacked into the Romulan computer system and created a holographic simulation that distracts her long enough for the three captives to incapacitate her and her officers.

 Meanwhile, the Enterprise arrives at Galorndon Core, discovering the three Vulcan ships, and moves to block their approach to Vulcan.
 A medical distress signal comes in—a distraction created by Sela—but as Riker orders the ship toward its source, they receive a broadcast from Romulus in which Spock reveals the true nature of the Vulcan ships.
-A Romulan Warbird uncloaks, destroys the ships, and recloaks, killing the troops instead of allowing them to be captured.
+A Romulan Warbird de-cloaks, destroys the ships, and re-cloaks, killing the troops instead of allowing them to be captured.

 On Romulus, Data and Picard bid farewell to Spock.
-The Ambassador is intent upon his goal, realizing that it cannot be achieved through diplomacy or politics but that the Vulcan philosophy is beginning to spread among the young persons of Romulus.
+The Ambassador is intent upon his goal, realizing that it cannot be achieved through diplomacy or politics but that the Vulcan philosophy is beginning to spread among the young of Romulus.
 Picard offers Spock a chance to touch what Sarek shared with him, and the two mind-meld.